 Early Christian times

-Pope Gregory (16th Century)
+Pope Gregory (16th century)

-The new system adopted by Pope Gregory in the 16th century, specified a calendar with a year length of 365 days, 5 hours, 40 minutes, 20 seconds.
-Therefore 3 days had to be dropped every 400 years.
-So those years which were divisible by 100 would only be leap years if they were divisible by 400.
-To correct errors which had built up over centuries, Pope Gregory declared that Thursday 4th October 1582 in the Julian Calendar should be immediately followed by Friday 15th October in the Gregorian Calendar.
-Another change was that the calendar year was once again to start on January 1st.
+The new system (adopted by Pope Gregory in the 16th century) specified a calendar with a year length of 365 days, 5 hours, 40 minutes, 20 seconds.
+So 3 days had to be dropped every 400 years.
+It was decided that those years which were divisible by 100 would be leap years only if they were divisible by 400.
+To correct errors which had built up over centuries, Pope Gregory declared that Thursday 4th October 1582 in the Julian calendar should be immediately followed by Friday 15th October in the Gregorian calendar.
+Another change was that the calendar year would once again begin on January 1st.

-Lord Chesterfield (18th Century)
+Lord Chesterfield (18th century England)

-From 1793-1805 France adopted a different "French Republican Calendar" - for details see below.
+From 1793-1805 France adopted a different 'French republican calendar' (for details see below).

-Orthodox countries (those following allegiance to the Patriarch of Constantinople) were even slower to change.
-Russia, for example, did not convert to the new calendar until after the Russian Revolution.
+Orthodox countries (who gave allegiance to the Patriarch of Constantinople) were even slower to change.
+Russia did not convert to the new calendar until after the Russian Revolution.
 An interesting consequence of this was that when London hosted the 1908 Olympic Games, the Russian team arrived 12 days late!